kabam-archived/kabam-plugin-private-message/README.md

 Optional parameter is `title` (string)

-When user recieves message, the kabamKernel emits event.
+When user receives message, the kabamKernel emits event.

 See example